Mamiglia/notes/content/Unlearning/LiRA.md

 - **TPR@FPR=k%**: means the probability of correct member classification when the model is (1-k)% confident, i.e. the number of correct positive predictions the model is highly  confident in.

 ## Method
-The paper also propose a method for performing MIA named **Likelihood Ratio Attack (LiRA)** which is
+The paper also propose a method for performing MIA named **Likelihood Ratio Attack (LiRA)**.
+The method works as such:
+- fit a gaussian distribution on the features of the members
+- fit a gaussian distribution on the features of non-members
+- compute the likelihood ratio.

+I don't really get why this should be more effective than SVC or LogisticRegression since this looks like Naive Bayes.

+As features they use a "logit scaling" of the loss